-Once you have gotten the negative results to the diagnosis, it’s important to contact a qualified contractor who will help you fix the problems that are causing this radon ingress problem.
-The proper method to avoid radon ingress is to start out by sealing all the cracks and openings at the floor level and/or touching the ground, as well as the joints between floors and walls.
+Once you have gotten the negative results to the diagnosis, it’s important to contact a qualified contractor who will help you fix the issues that are causing this radon ingress problem.
+The proper method to avoid radon ingress is to start by sealing all the cracks and openings at the floor level and/or touching the ground, as well as the joints between floors and walls.

-In order to solve a radon ingress situation, another solution that often works is to install a system of depressurization wells under the cement slab, to create negative pressure, which will help evacuate the gas.
+To solve a radon ingress situation, another solution that often works is to install a system of depressurization wells under the cement slab, to create negative pressure, which will help evacuate the gas.
 This must be done by a certified contractor.

-The problem could also be located in the basement or in the crawl-space under the house.
+The problem could also be located in the basement or the crawl-space under the house.
 Oftentimes, these spaces are poorly isolated and not well ventilated, which can cause radon gas accumulation.
 For more information, check out our article about crawlspace ventilation and insulation.